krayc425/NJULogin-Mac/README.md

 # NJULogin_Mac
-A macOS app that helps you log on `p.nju.edu.cn`.
+A macOS app that helps you log on [p.nju.edu.cn](http://p.nju.edu.cn "悬停显示").

 # Info
-This app can help you log in and out `p.nju.edu.cn` easier than ever on macOS.
+This app can help you log in and out [p.nju.edu.cn](http://p.nju.edu.cn "悬停显示") faster and easier than ever on macOS.

 # Usage
-1. Download the `.dmg` file (to be added), and drag `NJULogin` into `/Application`.
+1. Download the `.dmg` file (to be added), and drag `NJULogin for Mac` into `/Application`.
-2. Open `NJULogin`, and make sure you are under `p.nju.edu.cn` coverage.
+2. Open `NJULogin for Mac`, and make sure you are under `NJU-WLAN` coverage.
 3. Enter your username and password, and click the **Login** button, and make sure you log on succesfully at last once.
 4. If you want to log out, just click the **Logout** button.
 5. You can click the close button on the left-top corner to hide the view, and click the `P` icon on the status bar to show the view.